2023 Best Value Engineering Physics Schools in the Rocky Mountains Region

 As a testament to the quality of education it offers, CU - Boulder also is in the top 10% of our Best Engineering Physics Schools in the Rocky Mountains Region ranking.

-Out-of-state tuition fees for undergraduate students at Mines are $40,838 per year.
+The average tuition and fees for an out-of-state undergraduate student at Mines are $40,838 a year.
 While working on their degree, engineering physics majors at Mines accumulate an average of around $24,373 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $386.

-Mines also made our Best Engineering Physics Schools in the Rocky Mountains Region list, coming in at #2.
+Mines not only placed well in our value ranking, but it is also #2 on our Best Engineering Physics Schools in the Rocky Mountains Region list.

-Explore the best engineering physics colleges for a specific state in the Rocky Mountains region.
+Explore the best engineering physics schools for a specific state in the Rocky Mountains region.

 More Engineering Physics Rankings in the Rocky Mountains Region